ericpaulsen/cdr-terraform/README.md

 # Deploying Coder via Terraform

-These Terraform scripts automate Coder's installation and the provisioning of its necessary infrastructure on the major cloud providers (AWS coming soon).
+These Terraform scripts automate Coder's installation and the provisioning of its necessary infrastructure on the major cloud providers.
 You can use this repo to quickly deploy Coder, or as a template for a custom Coder installation.

 ## Structure